 - Budget boxes can be slow or buggy

-- Some apps (like Netflix) need certified devices for HD quality
+- Some streaming apps (like Netflix) need certified devices for HD quality

-- Requires a decent Wi-Fi connection to perform well
+- Requires a decent Wi-Fi connection to work well

 - Setup takes a little patience if you’re not tech-savvy

 The grey area is IPTV.
-Services that stream live channels without proper licensing — that’s where legality varies by country.
+Using an IPTV service that streams live channels without proper licensing — that’s where legality gets complicated, and it varies by country.
 The box isn’t illegal.
 What you choose to watch through it is a separate question entirely.

-- Own a smart TV whose software feels slow or outdated
+- Your smart TV’s software feels slow or outdated

-- Are looking to cut your cable bill
+- You’re looking to cut your cable bill

-- Want more app freedom than your TV currently allows
+- You want more app freedom than your TV allows

-- Already have a modern smart TV that runs everything you need
+- You already have a modern smart TV that runs everything you need

-- Only use one or two apps and they already work fine
+- You only watch one or two streaming apps and they already work fine

 Top Smart TV Boxes Worth Buying in 2026